 - Travel With the recent outbreak of Zika virus and the resulting catastrophic birth defects that can result when a pregnant woman is infected, there is a concern the Zika virus could possibly be spread through donor eggs.
 We ask our donors to avoid travel to areas with active infection such as Florida, Texas, Mexico, Central and South America, the Caribbean and Singapore.

 Will I meet the intended parents?

 Our egg donation program is an anonymous one, so there is no contact or meeting between the parties.
-Any future contact between the donor and intended parents is conducted through TFC until the laws change.
+Any future contact between the donor and intended parents is conducted through TFAFC until the laws change.

 Do I have any responsibility for a child born from my egg donation?

 The donor has no parental, custodial, emotional, legal or financial obligations to any embryos, fetuses, or child(ren) created or born from an egg donation.

 What if I have a tattoo and/or piercings?

 Donors must wait until any body piercing has healed (usually 8 weeks) before donating.
 There is no waiting period for a tattoo if sterile instruments and ink were used.
 Because of the risk of infectious disease, if sterile instruments were not used for the tattoo or piercing, the donor must wait 1 year before donating.

 Many vaccinations require a short waiting period (2-4 weeks) after the vaccination.
 We recommend scheduling routine immunizations for the month following a donation cycle.
 Vaccinations with wait periods include: Chicken Pox, Measles, Mumps, Rubella (MMR), Tetanus, and Smallpox.
 The flu shot has no wait period.